TJ-Perez/Scamp/README.md

 # Scamp
 This game is a short platformer I built to learn the Unity Engine

+This version is a standalone executable for Windows, MacOS, and Linux

 *All Unity Engine work and programming done by TJ Perez*
 *Artwork done by Sergio Ruiz*